AdamIsrael/layer-asterisk/README.md

 virtualized network service (VNF), currently focusing on SIP functionality.

 This has been successfully tested on LXD and Amazon EC2.

+Once the `asterisk` charm has been deployed, configured, and a user added, you can test it out by using a SIP phone, configured with the new users credentials, and call extension 100.
+If successful, you should here a brief message.

 # Usage

 ```